kleinesfilmroellchen/spcasm/doc/src/errors.md

    ╭─[tests/errors/parser-dangling.spcasmtest:1:1]
  1 │ org 0
  2 │ adc a,x
- 3 │ end 50
+ 3 │ endasm 50
    ·        ─┬
    ·         ╰── This number is invalid here
    ╰────